software-mansion/universal-sierra-compiler/README.md

 ## Usage

-To use the tool, just pass your Sierra json file path:
+To use the tool, just pass a path to a file with Sierra in json format:

 ```shell
 $ universal-sierra-compiler \